Social Skills Groups for Children and Teens in Northern Virginia.

 Program Highlights:

-• Small Group Size: Maximum of 4-8 children per group to allow for individualized attention.
+• Small Group Size: Typically range from 3 - 6 members per group to allow for individualized attention.

-• Flexible Scheduling: After-school and weekend times are available to accommodate family schedules.
+• Flexible Scheduling: After-school and Saturday times are available to accommodate family schedules.

-• Parent Involvement: Our program includes optional parent sessions to provide guidance on how to support and generalize social skills outside of group settings
+• Family Involvement: Our program includes optional family sessions to provide guidance on how to support and generalize social skills outside of group settings (if applicable)